TL;DR

 FAQ

-What’s the difference between media queries and container queries?
+What is the difference between container queries and media queries?